zhmcclient/python-zhmcclient/README.rst

     $ pip install zhmcclient

-For more details see the `Installation section`_ in the documentation.
+For more details, see the `Installation section`_ in the documentation.

 .. _Installation section: http://python-zhmcclient.readthedocs.io/en/stable/intro.html#installation

 Quickstart
 ===========

+The following example code lists the machines (CPCs) managed by an HMC:

 .. code-block:: python